lantoli/terraform-provider-lantoli/docs/resources/project_invitation.md

+---
+subcategory: "Deprecated"
+---

 # Resource: mongodbatlas_project_invitation

 `mongodbatlas_project_invitation` invites a user to join an Atlas project.

+~> **DEPRECATION:** This resource is deprecated.
+Migrate to `mongodbatlas_cloud_user_project_assignment` for managing project membership.
+See the [Project Invitation to Cloud User Project Assignment Migration Guide](../guides/project-invitation-to-cloud-user-project-assignment-migration-guide).

 Each invitation for an Atlas user includes roles that Atlas grants the user when they accept the invitation.